1jour1vin

 flavorful

-“Hailing from the northeastern part of the appellation, this wine subtly evokes notes of potpourri, Armenian paper, cherries in syrup, and delicate oak.
-The wine’s structure asserts itself on the palate, with volume and roundness, the tannins being present yet well-integrated.
-The finish, marked by mineral and wood notes, will require two to three years to blend.”
+“From the northeastern part of the appellation, this wine subtly reveals notes of potpourri, Armenian paper, cherries in syrup, and delicate oak.
+The wine’s structure comes through on the palate, with volume and roundness, and the tannins are present but well-integrated.
+The finish, marked by mineral and wood notes, will require two to three years to blend together.”
 (Le Guide des Meilleurs Vins de France 2021 - RVF) A quintessentially earthy wine , it is a must-try with its solid structure and deep body.

 Rated site